 - Appropriate mounting system.
-The ideal mounting solution will allow for safe deployment of airbags as well as ease of access.
+The ideal mounting solution for laptops will allow for safe deployment of airbags as well as ease of access.
 The type of mount will depend on the make and model of the vehicle and may be available in both console or pedestal systems.

 - Screen display.
-Viewing conditions will vary considerably for officers in or out of squad cars, shifting from total darkness to streetlights, glaring headlights or even fluorescent lighting.
+Viewing conditions will vary considerably for officers in or out of squad cars, shifting from total darkness to streetlights, glaring headlights, or even fluorescent lighting.
 Look for nighttime and direct sunlight viewing conditions with high definition and adequate screen size.

 - Touch screen and touchpad.
-An oversized, electrostatic, (allows scrolling) touchpad, with multi-touch (tap, pinch to zoom, and paging) are important features to have in the field.
+An oversized, electrostatic, (allows-scrolling) touchpad, with multi-touch (tap, pinch to zoom, and paging) are important features to have in the field.
 The ability to use a stylus for digital input should also be an option.